-So says Linda Smith, distinguished professor and Chancellor’s Professor of Psychological and Brain Sciences, who started working on the Bloomington campus in 1977 at the age of 25.
-In this video, Professor Smith and two of her peers explain why they give to IU.
+So says Linda Smith, distinguished professor and Chancellor’s Professor of Psychological and Brain Sciences.
+In this video, learn why she and two of her peers are giving to their “home.”

 Description of the video: